-15 Reasons Congressional Research Service Reports Should Be Public
+15 Reasons Congressional Research Service Reports Should Be Made More Widely Available to the Public

 I worked at the Congressional Research Service for 11 years as an analyst and manager.
 I greatly enjoyed supplying congressional staff, committees, and members of Congress with nonpartisan research and advice.
 I got to help conceptualize legislation, assist committees with hearing preparation and testify before Congress.
 It was fun, heady work.